rsumner31/bootstrap1/docs/4.0/components/popovers.md

 Things to know when using the popover plugin:

-- Popovers rely on the 3rd party library [Popper.js](https://popper.js.org/) for positioning.
-You must include [popper.min.js]({{ site.cdn.popper }}) before bootstrap.js or use `bootstrap.bundle.min.js` / `bootstrap.bundle.js` which contains Popper.js in order for popovers to work!
+- Popovers rely on the 3rd party library [Popper.js](https://popper.js.org) for positioning.
+You must include [popper.min.js](https://cdnjs.cloudflare.com/ajax/libs/popper.js/1.9.9/umd/popper.min.js) before bootstrap.js in order for popovers to work!
 - Popovers require the [tooltip plugin]({{ site.baseurl }}/docs/{{ site.docs_version }}/components/tooltips/) as a dependency.
-- If you're building our JavaScript from source, it [requires `util.js`]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/javascript/#util).
 - Popovers are opt-in for performance reasons, so **you must initialize them yourself**.
 - Zero-length `title` and `content` values will never show a popover.
 - Specify `container: 'body'` to avoid rendering problems in more complex components (like our input groups, button groups, etc).
 - Triggering popovers on hidden elements will not work.
 - Popovers for `.disabled` or `disabled` elements must be triggered on a wrapper element.
-- When triggered from anchors that wrap across multiple lines, popovers will be centered between the anchors' overall width.
+- When triggered from hyperlinks that span multiple lines, popovers will be centered.
 Use `white-space: nowrap;` on your `<a>`s to avoid this behavior.
 - Popovers must be hidden before their corresponding elements have been removed from the DOM.

-Keep reading to see how popovers work with some examples.
+Got all that?
+Great, let's see how they work with some examples.

 ## Example: Enable popovers everywhere